sentientplant/2D-Heart-Cell-Monitor/README.md

 # Heart tissue monitor

-This holds all the scripts I would like to use to create a 2D heart cell monitor.

-# Average-Pixel-Intensity Data

-The first script averages the pixel intensity and then stores the values in a list for every frame.
+This is a project I'm working on during a 2 month lab rotation in a cardiology/physics lab.
+My goal is to create a real time frequency analyzer for 2D heart tissue using python and opencv.
+The ultimate goal is to eventually create an interactive GUI and save the frequency data without having to store large amounts of video for data analysis.